mvranic/kubeless-apl-demo/README.md

 ```
 kubectl get pods --all-namespaces
 ```
-and find one with echoKafka function.
+and find one with echokafka function.

 In Log pods log
 ```